nicofretti/DataGenFlow/docs/overview.md

 ### Jinja2 Template Support

-Use powerful template syntax in LLMBlock and OutputBlock:
+Use powerful template syntax in generator blocks:

 ```jinja2
 System: You are a {{ role }} expert in {{ domain }}.